zarldev/template-module/CONTRIBUTING.md

 go test -v --race ./...
 ```

+You should alway use test packages to test your code this allows a more true picture of what the surface API is like with to interact with in a real world scenario, it also helps to ensure that the code is testable and can be tested in isolation with out using private internal functions.

 ## Linting

 Linting should use the standard golangci-lint tool.
 To run linting, use the following command: